P9k/xelatex-letter-builder_en/README.md

 # xelatex-letter-builder_en
 A Bash script to create automagically letters with XeLaTeX

-This script will automatically create XeLaTeX letters in the Linux Libertine and Linux Biolinum font.
+This script will automatically create XeLaTeX (a version of LaTeX) letters in the Linux Libertine and Linux Biolinum font.
 For that, it will utilize the scrlttr2 class out of the KOMA-Script package.